Order a Repeat Prescription

 We provide a friendly, speedy and efficient service.
 Our dispensary staff are able to answer simple queries about your medication.

 We offer a home delivery service to residents of Woodborough Village, Epperstone Village and Oxton Village.

-If you pay for prescriptions we can still deliver your medication, but it is necessary to pay either at the dispensary by cash, card or by cheque payable to ‘The Calverton Practice’.
-Cheques can be dropped into the practice or any of the delivery destinations.
+If you pay for prescriptions we can still deliver your medication, but it is necessary to pay either at the dispensary by cash or card.

 Regrettably if you live within a mile of the Practice at present the regulations prevent us from dispensing to you.
 If you think this is unfair you can lobby your MP to change the rules here.